LittleRyder34/vlc-but-better/README.md

-(this is a fork, I am a solo dev, imagine all instances of "We" say "I")
+(this is a fork, I am a solo dev, imagine all instances of "We" say "I" I am too lazy to replace them myself, if one of yall want to please do)

 # VLC media player